September 27, 2022

 Lastly, you can help prevent a spear-phishing attack by limiting the amount of personal information you put online.
 The less information hackers can find about you, the less likely they’ll be able to target you in an email or phone call.
 You can limit this information by making your social media accounts private instead of public and by limiting the life events you post about.
 You can also use multi-factor authentication so hackers need more than just your password to hack your account.

-As you can see, spear-phishing is very dangerous and happens frequently.
+Spear-phishing is very dangerous and happens frequently.
 So, to protect your information and your clients, make sure to follow these tips to prevent a spear-phishing attack.
-For more information on how to protect yourself from a cyberattack, you can follow our cybersecurity awareness blog series and book a free 30-minute call with us today!

 Photo by Torsten Dettlaff